nateemma/strategies/TSPredict/README.md

 In general, all of these strategies will try to load an existing model, but if it is not found it will create and train a new model.
 So, the first time you run a strategy, do so over a long period of time.
 On subsequent runs, the strategy will load the saved model, and use that as the basis for all pairs.
 Pair-specific data is used to incrementally train the model with new data as it becomes available (but this is not saved).
 In theory, prediction accuracy should get better over time

+_*Warning*_: backtest results can look really good for these strategies, but be sure to try these out in a dry run.
+The backtest results are good because the trades are 'perfect', meaning that they execute immediately; in the real world, there are delays and spreads that take away profit from each trade, and since these strategies inherently look at quick in & out trades that has a big impact.
+Also, you can hyperopt these strategies to et what appears to be really good returns, usually by emphasisng fast trades.
+In live environments, this approach tends to get hard by quick downward swings and reversals.
+So, I have been trying to tune the hyperparameters to be 'safer', and optimise for expectancy rather than profit.

 ## Quick Start

 1. Download data<br>